Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

 A common theme with all of these escapes you may have noticed is that, as my friend Brian says, "jiu-jitsu does not happen in a vacuum."
 This means that your partner is eventually going to start doing the right things to shut down your first effort at escaping.
 Here's a great example of this: you are framed and circling, and your partner moves to switch back to being square with you.
 The thing about this is that they're going to give you a lot of space to slide your near-side knee in between you and your partner, and you'll be able to revert to a much more fundamental guard recovery, very similar to the first guard maintenance drill.

 Sukui Nage Escape

-All You Need is Just a Lot of Patience
+All You Need Is a Lot of Patience

 Clearly, side control is a tough position to escape, and sometimes you have to be very, very patient, waiting for the opportunity to do one of the above (or even a more basic) escape(s).
 The good news is that you are likely to have ample time during rolling to practice these techniques since your training partners are likely to enjoy passing your guard and establishing a strong side control position.
 As always, try these techniques out, and, as always, let me know if any or all work for you!

 Aryavrit Travels Agence de voyage en inde from Jaipur on January 22, 2017: